DanyCSantana/Portfolio/README.md

-# Danyella Santana - Data Analyst Portfolio
+# Danyella Santana - Portfolio

 ## About
 Hello!
 I'm Danyella Santana, a Data Analyst based in Dublin, Ireland.
 With a background in SQL, Python, CRM, Tableau, and Power BI, I thrive on analyzing large datasets to derive actionable insights that drive business decisions.
 You can find my CV [here](link_to_your_cv).

 This repository serves as a platform to showcase my skills, share projects, and track my journey in Data Analysis and related fields.

-## Table of Contents
+## 📚 Table of Contents
 - [About](#about)
 - [Portfolio Projects](#portfolio-projects)
   - [Python](#python)